 Dr. Davide Massari's research focuses on the formation and evolution of the Milky Way using stars and star clusters as tracers.
 Recently, he has been one of the main contributors to the revolution in this field, triggered by the Gaia mission, as he has observationally discovered the "Kraken" merging event (Massari et al. 2019) and contributed to

 Jesús Serra Foundation visitors

+The funding scheme offered by the Jesus Serra Foundation consists of: maximum funding of 3000 euros /month.
+This scheme will accommodate to the standard rules of the IAC for "Bolsas de Viaje para Visitantes".
 In any case diets to be claimed shall refer to those in force in national territory according to Royal Decree 462/2002.
-According to this Royal Decree, the visiting researcher with a longer stay of 1 month, could be reimbursed with up to 80% of the maximum per diem, i.e 2400 €/month for accommodation & subsistence, not being necessary invoices related to such concepts.
+According to this Royal Decree, the visiting researcher with a longer stay of one month, could be reimbursed with up to 80% of the maximum per diem, i.e 2400 €/month for accommodation & subsistence, not being necessary invoices related to such concepts.

 Researchers who have visited the IAC under this programme -or will visit it in the near future- are listed below:

 DR. DAVIDE MASSARI (Osservatorio di Astrofisica e Scienza dello Spazio di Bologna, INAF, Italia)-

 Dr. Julian Sitarek is a senior researcher at the University of Lodz, Poland.
 He received his PhD in 2011 and habilitation in 2016.
 He completed his PhD studies with a fellowship (2007-2010) at the Max-Planck-Institute for Physics in Munich, Germany.
 Between 2011 and 2014, Dr. Sitarek completed a Juan de la Cierva postdoctoral stay at the Institut